A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Conclusion

 \section{Conclusion}

-We have presented a framework for analysing the goal-directedness of LLM-based agents that integrates behavioural evaluation with representation probing, and demonstrated its utility in a grid world navigation setup.

-Our behavioural analyses revealed that the agent under investigation exhibits systematic sensitivity to task difficulty while remaining robust to goal-irrelevant environmental variations, which is a first indication of genuine goal-directed behaviour.
-The agent also successfully navigates multi-goal settings with instrumental subgoals, but its behaviour is biased by goal-like task-irrelevant cues.

-Our representational analyses uncovered rich internal structure that aligns with an interpretation of the agent as goal-directed.
-In particular, the LLM encodes cognitive maps that preserve task-relevant spatial information about its position and the goal location.
-Moreover, we observed a shift across the model's reasoning process: pre-reasoning representations maintain broader spatial information about the environment and longer-horizon plans, while post-reasoning representations have a narrower focus on next action selection.
-This finding suggests that the LLM's reasoning dynamically reorganises information to support effective action.\looseness-1
+We have presented a framework for analysing the goal-directedness of LLM-based agents that integrates behavioural evaluation with representation probing and demonstrated its utility in a grid world navigation setting with GPT-OSS-20B as the agent under study.
+Behaviourally, the agent shows systematic sensitivity to task difficulty while remaining robust to goal-irrelevant environmental variations, providing initial evidence of goal-directedness.
+The agent also succeeds in multi-goal grid worlds with instrumental subgoals, though its behaviour is biased by goal-like but task-irrelevant cues.
+Representational analyses uncovered structured internal states consistent with an interpretation of the agent as goal-directed.
+The model encodes cognitive maps that capture task-relevant spatial information about the location of the agent and the goal, and its representations exhibit a shift across the reasoning process: pre-reasoning, they preserve spatial information about the environment and longer-horizon plans, while post-reasoning, they have a narrower focus on next action selection.
+This finding suggests that reasoning reorganises information to support effective control.\looseness-1

-Our controlled setup abstracts away from the complexity of real-world agentic settings, but also enables precise measurements whose extension to more complex environments will require further study.
-Furthermore, while our representational analysis reveals meaningful, consistent relations between internal representations and behaviour, establishing causal links remains another important direction for future work.
-Similarly, extending and applying our framework to a broader range of architectures, scales, and training regimes will help establish the generality of our findings.
+Our controlled setup enables precise measurement but abstracts away from the complexity of real-world agentic settings, making extension to more complex environments an important direction for future work.
+Moreover, while we find consistent relationships between internal representations and behaviour, simple activation patching does not reliably alter behaviour, leaving the establishment of causal links as an open challenge.
+In this context, probing alternative grid encodings \citep[see, e.g.,][]{ivanitskiy2023structured} may reveal aspects of the environment state not captured by our probes.
+Addressing these questions, and extending the framework across architectures, scales, and training regimes, will be important for assessing the generality of our findings.

 Looking forward, the methods and insights from this work provide a foundation for developing more comprehensive approaches to goal attribution and monitoring in agentic systems.
 The development of rigorous approaches to evaluating goal-directedness is a prerequisite for making high-confidence claims about agents' goals and potential related risks, and for informing the responsible deployment and oversight of increasingly autonomous AI systems.